HaloZero/FEWD_Curriculum_24/Week_03_HTML_Lab_and_Responsive/06_responsive_basics/slides.md

 ##Fixed Layout

 *	Used up to this point
-*	Relies on a container of fixed width
+*	Relies on a container that has a fixed width
 *	Usually 960px or 980px

 ---